datahub-project/datahub/metadata-ingestion/transformers.md

 We can also append a series of tags to specific schema fields.
 To do so, we can use the `pattern_add_dataset_schema_tags` module.
 This will match the regex pattern to each schema field path and assign the respective tags urns given in the array.

+Note that the tags from the first matching pattern will be applied, not all matching patterns.

 The config would look like this:

 ```yaml